Netflix/photon/README.md

 The goal of the Photon is to provide a simple standardized interface to completely validate an IMP.

+## Origins

+The code in this repo was originally derived from https://github.com/Netflix/photon.git.
+This repo adds S3 support to the IMP Analyzer.

 ## Build

 ### JDK requirements